 The number of electric trains is increasing.
 As electricity production shifts to renewables, rail has the potential to provide nearly emissions-free transport.

-Globally, electrified rail comprised 296,000 km of track length in 2018.
-If that increases significantly by 2050 and encourages much more freight on electrified tracks, emissions from fuel use can be reduced by 0.1-0.7 gigatons of carbon dioxide.
-This additional electrification could cost $628-2,900 billion, saving $723-3,300 billion over the lifetime of the infrastructure.
+Globally, electrified rail comprised 296,000 kilometers of track in 2018.
+If that increases significantly by 2050 and encourages much more freight on electrified tracks, emissions from fuel use can be reduced by 0.1–0.7 gigatons of carbon dioxide.
+This additional electrification could cost US$631–2976 billion, saving US$723–3300 billion over the lifetime of the infrastructure.
 Prioritizing high-usage corridors can lower net costs.